2023 Hotel Construction & Refurbishments at Disney World

 All Star Sports – Walt Disney World delayed the reopening of All Star Sports Resort to “refresh the Sports theme area.”
 Many of the facades and props received thorough cleanings and a fresh coat of paint, and are looking great.

 Caribbean Beach – The Pirate Rooms at Caribbean Beach Resort have been retired and are currently being replaced by ‘Under the Sea’ Inspired Little Mermaid Rooms.
 That project will likely last through mid-2023, with the possibility that the regular rooms receive similar treatment after that.
+(The first of these new ‘Under the Sea’ rooms has now opened.)

-Additionally, from January 2024 through April 2024, the Fuentes del Morro Pool at Disney’s Caribbean Beach Resort will be closed for routine maintenance.
+Through April 2024, the Fuentes del Morro Pool at Disney’s Caribbean Beach Resort will be closed for routine maintenance.
 Guests may see or hear construction work during daytime hours.
 During this time, hotel guests are welcome to swim in any of the 5 leisure pools at Caribbean Beach Resort.

 Contemporary Resort – Work on room overhauls in both the A-frame tower and Garden Wing of Disney’s Contemporary Resort is now finished.
 Additionally, the redesigned lobby and Steakhouse 71 restaurant have opened.
 See Photos & Review: Contemporary’s Hit & Miss Makeover for a look around.